fairtide/DataFrame/docs/source/bson_format.rst

 ~~~~~~

 Each array is encoded into a BSON document.
 There are five possible keys
 at top level.
 The exact contents are details later.
-Three are them are
+Three of them are
-required
+required,

 .. code:: python3